Company Recognized for Exemplary People Practices and Outstanding Workplace Culture

 “These firms represent some of the finest privately held companies in the world,” states Bob LaPointe, president of Inc. “Their stories, appearing in the June issue of Inc., clearly demonstrate that taking an innovative approach to creating the right culture—one in which human capital is embedded in a company’s value proposition—can create real competitive leadership.
 Each of these Top Small Company Workplaces offers an environment in which people flourish and, as a result, profit follows.”

-TCG is an award-winning small business that specializes in tailored information technology solutions and consulting services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
+TCG is an award‐winning small business that specializes in tailored information technology solutions and advisory services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
 TCG transforms information technology infrastructures and inconsistent processes to integrated environments built on reusable functionality, consistent business processes, and interoperable infrastructures.
 The multiple awards that TCG and its clients have received demonstrate the benefits of using best practices such as CMMI, ITIL, and PMBOK to meet complex technology and management needs.

 TCG’s company goal is to save US taxpayers $1 billion by 2016.
 So far the company has saved the government in excess of $265 million by automating once‐costly processes, using time‐saving and money‐saving processes in developing code, helping the government restructure its business processes, and paying careful attention to the company’s own expenses on contracts.